MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 - Fixed an issue where occasionally exclusions deployed via Intune were not being honored when tamper protection was enabled.
 - After a new platform and engine version is released, support for older versions (N-2) will now reduce to technical support only.
 Platform and engine versions older than N-2 are no longer supported.
 - Improved health monitoring and telemetry for [Attack Surface Rules](overview-attack-surface-reduction.md) exclusions.
-- Updated inaccurate information regarding wildcard usage with contextual exclusions (configure-process-opened-file-exclusions-microsoft-defender-antivirus.md)
+- Updated inaccurate information in [Configure exclusions for files opened by processes](configure-process-opened-file-exclusions-microsoft-defender-antivirus.md) regarding wildcard usage with contextual exclusions.

 ### March-2024 (Engine: 1.1.24030.4 | Platform: 4.18.24030.9)